2nd “<Interrupted =“Cyfem and Queer>“ in Berlin

 The first international cyberfeminist conference in Kassel in 1997 developed 100 negative propositions, stating what cyberfeminism is not.
 This followed prominent science and technology scholar Donna Haraway’s “Cyborg Manifesto“ in 1984, presenting technological development as a potential weapon against repression and dominance.
 Since then, the concept has evolved against a backdrop of the ever-changing digital landscape.
 Cyberfeminism is a hybrid term that is profuse with artistic, scientific, technological and political implication.
 Women, queer and non-binary people from different fields can use the term to generate new approaches, while becoming part of a greater context and network outside of their own discipline.
 Regardless of the cybertheorist, cyberpolitician or cyberartist quoted, each person defines the term differently.
 It is exactly this mutability that is at the center of <Interrupted = “Cyfem and Queer"> which asks a series of key questions over four events, staggered through 2018 and 2019.

 How does a burgeoning digital-queer generation employ the energy generated by cyberfeminism, and what role do cyberfeminist positions play in contemporary society?
 How do artists navigate identity politics and generate resistance through their music and art, and can this engagement with music, art and theory spark a wish for self-empowering action?

-Curated by Daniela Seitz and Anja Weigl of Creamcake and Gala Rexer, the first <Interrupted = “Cyfem and Queer"> symposium will take place on April 28 at Südblock and Aquarium, giving its digital queer community a much-needed voice.
+Curated by Daniela Seitz and Anja Weigl of Creamcake and Gala Rexer, the second “<Interrupted =“Cyfem and Queer>“ conference giving its digital queer community the space it needs to share a much-needed voice.